 First-time investors have greater access to information about the stock market than ever before thanks to the proliferation of personal finance apps.
 Although investing can seem overwhelming the first time around, modern technology makes it easier to find and make smart investments.
-The best apps offer a combination of investment research, data, low cost and user-friendly interfaces and ultimately helps you learn how to invest money.
+The best apps offer a combination of investment research, data, low cost, financial help, user-friendly interfaces and ultimately helps you learn how to invest money.

 SigFig is an investment portal that offers customized portfolios.
 If you choose to let the managers at SigFig run your investments for you, they'll allocate and manage your money for 0.25 percent annually — and that includes access to an investment adviser.
 If you invest between $2,000 and $10,000, SigFig will design a portfolio for you for free.